vogtb/spreadsheet/README.md

 Although dollar functions look like they just format `number`s, it seems like they have a special type under the hood.
 This means that we should do dollar->number casting in all casting functions.
 For now, just using number primitive.
 See `DOLLAR` function for more info.

+### Dates have special types
+Like dollars, dates are special types, but can be compared as if they're primatives.
+For example, this statement is valid inside a cell: `=DATE(1992, 6, 6) > =DATE(1992, 6, 10)`.
+We should check types and and have Date-to-number conversion inside parser.js.